theguly/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

         - `markdown`: Format the message as markdown.
 This can be used with Discord for instance
         - `markdown_slack`: Format the message as markdown, with some specificities of Slack.
         - `html`: Format the message as HTML.
     - `request_body`: The request body to be sent to the webhook receiver.
-Two markups can be used to set the content of the webhook.
+If `use_rendering` is true, then two markups can be used to set the content of the webhook.
 The request has to be in JSON format and is sent as-is after replacements of the markups.
         - `%TITLE%`: Is replaced with name of the case and event title, e.g "[#54 - Ransomware] IOC created"
-        - `%DESCRIPTION%`: Description of the event, e.g "UserX created IOC mimi.exe in case #54"
+        - `%DESCRIPTION%`: Description of the event, e.g "UserX created IOC mimi.exe in case #54" If `use_rendering` is false, then a raw json representation of the object related to the hook is available.
+See examples for more details.
+    - `manual_trigger_name`: The name of the manual trigger in the UI.
+This should be set if the registered hook is of type `on_manual_trigger`.
+This name is displayed as a new menu option in the UI for the target object.
+    - `use_rendering`: Whether the data should be formated in Markdown or not.
+If set to false, then the request body field can use the raw data such as `assets`.
+This will result in a request with the body containing the assets JSON representation related to the call of the hook.
+See examples for more details.

 ### Checking IRIS hooks registration
 Each time a webhook is added, the module subscribes to the specified hooks.
 After saving the configuration, one can check the registration was successful by filtering the `Registered hooks table` (don't forget to refresh the table).

 ![Hooks registration](../../../_static/iwbh_hooks_registration.png)

+### Examples without rendering
+The following example is a combination of webhooks that can be used to further automate IRIS.
+It uses Tines as an example, but this is reproductible with any automation tool that can sent HTTP requests.
+A Tines story is created and is set up to receive a webhook, such as `https://anothertest.tines.io/webhook/xxxx/xxxxx`.
+In this scenario, two IRIS webhooks are added:

+- One to add an option to publish an IOC on MISP from the UI.
+This is an `on_manual_trigger_ioc_update` hook.
+- Another one to send a message on Mattermost each time a new case is created.
+This is an `on_postload_case_create` hook.

+We use the same Tines story and thus Tines webhook for both and dispatch the incoming request depending on its parameters.

+# TODO

-### Example
+### Examples using rendering

 The following is an example of combined webhooks configuration.
 It can be directly imported in the module with the import feature.
 **Please note that after import, the configuration should be opened and change to match your URL webhook receiver.**